 Telomere length is a chromosomal marker of biological age.
 It is being measured in DNA extracted from blood samples collected at baseline assessment and at the first repeat assessment visit.
 This assay is being performed by a research team at the University of Leicester (through an access application).
-These data will be made available to other researchers via the Data Showcase in Q1 of 2021.
+These data are available to researchers via the Data Showcase.

 Explore our data